 Navigant will perform tracking system review and M&V project review quarterly in CY2020.

-All sampled projects will be subject to engineering file review and sampled projects with substantial electric and gas savings contribution to the total savings for all tracks will receive on-site inspection and verification of installed measures per IPMVP best practices.
-Navigant will employ IPMVP – Option A or B for projects enrolled in RCx, MBCx and RCxpress.
+All sampled projects will be subject to engineering file review.
 Gross impact estimates will mimic ex ante methods to the extent they are reasonable and accurate per data collected during verification steps.
 The evaluation team will modify calculations if methods are not reasonable or if verified operation differs from what was reported.

-The Tune-Up impacts will be verified by engineering file review and may be determined with regression analysis of trend or utility billing data and weather or other independent variables that affect energy use (for example, days of operation), as appropriate.
-This approach parallels IPMVP Option B or C, depending on which data are used.
-On-site verification of Tune-up projects will attempt to confirm that measures implemented for the program persist until evaluation verification.
+Wherever possible, ex post savings may be determined with regression analysis of trend or utility billing data and weather or other independent variables that affect energy use (for example, days of operation), as appropriate.
 If implemented measures are not amenable to regression analysis, the engineering review will form the basis of evaluated savings using IPMVP Option A. This review process may point to special needs of this market segment.

 Proposed gross impact timeline: